 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We’ll cover the most common gift card scams, what to do if you’re a victim of these scams, and tips to protect yourself (including identity theft protection).
+Some popular gift card scams include directing people to fake card balance websites, reselling phony cards, and even tampering with physical gift cards.
+We’ll cover the most common gift card scams, what to do if you’re a victim, and tips to protect yourself, including identity theft protection.

 Bottom line